mlpacheco/mlpacheco.github.io/_pages/nesymnlp.md

 - **Limitations, flaws, and blind spots:** Is the research question ill defined?
 Does the paper fail to deliver on its promise?
 Are there any unrealistic or false assumptions about the goal or target domain?
 Are there flaws or mistakes in the technical approach or experimental design?
 - **Future work:** How would you improve on this work?
 Does this paper inspire any new ideas in your own research?

-**Reviews are due at 9 am before the class, no late submissions allowed.**
+**Reviews are due at 9 am before the class, no late submissions allowed.** To calculate your final grade, your paper review with the lowest score will be dropped (1 out of 26 paper reviews).

 #### Paper Presentation